UNEP/air-pollution-action-note/design/README.md

 >
 > Another advantage of this design solution is the use of the same visual mark, in this case squares, which allows us to create transitions between maps that facilitate a fluid sequential narrative.

-You can see us [talking about it at the SIGLibre conference](http://diobma.udg.edu/handle/10256.1/6776) — we are planning to open it up once our to-do list is ... well ... done.
+You can see us [talking about it at the SIGLibre conference](http://diobma.udg.edu/handle/10256.1/6776) — for the *Nth* time, I swear we are planning to open it up once our to-do list is ... well ... done.

 ## Color scales
 - [ ] Inclusive color in dataviz